- Applicant Information:

 - Submit Application:

-The completed original form with all required information must be forwarded to the Event Planning Office for initial review.
+The completed original form with all required information must be forwarded to the Event Services Office for initial review.
 This review will be conducted by a designated person in the Event planning Office located in the Student Union Memorial Center.
 Forwarding of the application may be accomplished via campus mail, US Mail or in person.
 NO faxes will be accepted.

 If the application does not meet certain administrative requirements or if information is left out the form may be returned to the applicant and require re-submittal once all corrections or information has been provided.